worthyag/SixLove/reports/finalReport.md

   - Login page
   - Sign up page
   - Home (Landing) page for when users first reach the site.
-- Onboarding
+- Connect
-  - When users sign up, they will get asked questions regarding their tennis goals.
+  - Enables users to search for and follow other users.
+  - Users are also able to view other users profiles here.

 ### 3.1.5 Django structure